What is the J1 Trainee visa and the requirements to get it?

 The J1 Trainee visa has many advantages for the company.
 It is indeed fast and easy to obtain compared to other non-immigrant work visas.
 However, it also has some restrictions.

-The delay to obtain a J1 Trainee visa is usually from 4 to 7 weeks, depending on the sponsor organization you will choose.
+The timeframe to obtain a J1 Trainee visa is usually from 3 to 12 weeks, depending on the sponsor organization you will choose, whether you pay for speedy processing, and the consulate availability for an interview.

-You will have the opportunity to leave with your spouse.
-Cohabitation and PACS are not recognized in the United States, only the marriage is.
-Your spouse can also receive a visa, the J2, which will allow him or her to live and work in the USA.
-However, you will have to prove that his or her salary is supplementary, and that you do not need it to live in the US.
+You will have the opportunity to be accompanied with your spouse and/or children.
+Cohabitation or civil union are not recognized in the United States, therefore you need to be legally married.
+Your spouse and/or children will also receive a visa, J-2 (J2), which will allow them to live with you and your spouse will also be able to work in the USA.
+However, you will have to prove that his or her salary is supplementary, and that you do not need it to live in the U.S.

 Change of employer during your J1 program

 Your J1 Trainee visa is related to your company.
-In other words, if your program does not go well, you will need to transfer your visa to another company if you want to continue living in the US, and if your sponsor organization allows you to do so.
-Otherwise, you will have to leave the US territory within 30 days.
-Same goes for your spouse, having his or her visa closely related to yours.
+In other words, if your program does not go well, you will need to transfer your visa to another company if you want to continue living in the U.S., and if your sponsor organization allows you to do so.

 As it is not up to the company to sponsor your visa, the administrative procedures on the business side are greatly simplified.
-This avoids going through a lawyer.
-However, you can be help for an organization to submit your visa application.
+You may be able to bypass hiring a lawyer if you have a very straightforward case.
+You can be helped by an organization to submit your visa application.
 And as an applicant, you will have the possibility to take care of all the administrative procedures for your visa application with your sponsor organization, without taking the precious time of your future employer.
-Your employer has to validate the documents, including the training program that you will submit.
+Your employer will have to validate the documents, including the training program that you will submit.

 The price to obtain a J1 Trainee visa depends on its duration.
 For a maximum duration, it will cost between $2,000 and $3,500.